 Are you looking for inexpensive ways to decorate your small front porch or stoop?
 Take a look at these simple and charming front porch decor ideas you can use to create a welcoming front porch !
 With just a few inexpensive decor elements your front door area can be transformed even on a small budget!

 *Some affiliate links used.

 Happy Friday!
 I hope you had a wonderful week!
 This week’s Friday Favorites is a little different as I am participating in a front porch decor blog hop with a few other fun blogger friends!
 Spring weather is starting here and I can’t wait to spend our days outdoors.
 It was nice to get our front porch ready for the season, so we can take advantage of the space all spring and summer.
 Our front entryway is very small and it can be a challenge to style, but with a few little updates, we were able to create a space we love.
 After you read through my small front porch decor ideas, be sure to check out the other blogger’s porches as well!

-This year, I decided to make a big change and swap out our rocking chair for a smaller chair.
+This year, we found a smaller chair for the corner of the porch.
+Last year, we were able to fit a rocking chair.
 You can see our porch from last summer HERE.
 While I absolutely LOVED having the rocking chair on the front porch, it was a little big for the small space.
 It was a very functional decor piece but it just didn’t look quite right there.
 We really used the chair all the time, most often me, but I did catch the kids sometimes sitting out there reading a book.